 - SN 1: To consider the needs of children and young people, including those with disabilities and additional needs, in the provision of indoor and outdoor recreational facilities (refer to Chapter 14 for more policies on recreation and amenity). - SNO 1: To develop open spaces throughout the county which will encourage a range of recreational and amenity activities that will cater for both active and passive recreation. - SNO 2: To carry out an audit of leisure facilities and to facilitate local community groups / sporting organisations in the development of sport and recreational facilities, in particular, through land use zoning within the local area plan process as appropriate. - SNO 3: To increase and improve the provision for children's play across the county.
-The provision of facilities such as play areas should have regard to the appropriateness of the location, the suitability of the building, the relationship to adjoining uses, the requirement for car parking and the amenity of adjacent uses. - SNO 4: To develop a partnership approach in funding and developing play opportunities throughout the County and in accordance with any forthcoming Council's Play Policy. - SNO 5: To seek to integrate the design of youth space facilities as part of all newly planned community facilities in the county
+The provision of facilities such as play areas should have regard to the appropriateness of the location, the suitability of the building, the relationship to adjoining uses, the requirement for car parking and the amenity of adjacent uses.
+The provision of facilities such as play areas should have regard for children with special needs. - SNO 4: To develop a partnership approach in funding and developing play opportunities throughout the County and in accordance with any forthcoming Council's Play Policy. - SNO 5: To seek to integrate the design of youth space facilities as part of all newly planned community facilities in the county